cinemast/interview/README.md

 - [ ] The service can easily be started via a `docker-compose` command
 - [ ] The service is public available on the internet (there are many free options for trial accounts that allow free hosting of your service)
 - [ ] The service is public available via `https`
+- [ ] There is a **very minimalistic** front-end deomnstrating the functionality of the user service, it does not need to be pretty at all.

 ## Questions worth considering

+- Under what circumstances will your service fail to work?
 - What happens with a valid token if the associated user has been deleted?
-- Under what circumstances will your service fail to work?
+- Can a user have multiple tokens?
+- Could this be implemented in a more simple way?
 - How big is the deployed application and could it be smaller?